Startup Terminal

 become an imperative for present and future generations to save the environment

 if they want to stay on planet Earth.
-We must look for ways to reduce carbon dioxide emission and
+We must look for ways to reduce

 our carbon footprint.
 We must all work towards a sustainable future.
 We need